Upstatement-Archive/ink/README.md

 Mike has just posted his local database for project `princeton` with a `ink.py save` commmand, and you'd like to load that into a local database called `wp_prince`.

-To load that, you'd run `ink.py update wp_prince from princeton`
+As Jared, you'd run `ink.py update wp_prince from princeton` to pull in his changes.

 **note: This will only use the most recent file.
 At the moment you can't pull old SQL in using Ink**